 2. Use Temporary Storage Solutions

 For larger renovations that require extensive work, it may be necessary to move some items off-site.
+Storing large pieces of furniture in self-storage units is particularly important during extensive renovations to ensure they are kept safe and accessible.
 Renting a temporary storage unit can be a practical solution for storing furniture, electronics, and other valuables that need to be kept away from the renovation area.
+Additionally, using a garage as a practical storage solution can be beneficial.
+It allows you to safely store furniture and other belongings, provided you take precautions to manage issues like moisture and pests by using plastic sheets, elevating items off the floor, and covering furniture to prevent damage.

 - Self-Storage Units: A self-storage facility can be a great option for items that won’t be needed for an extended period.
 Make sure the unit is climate-controlled if you are storing items sensitive to temperature and humidity changes, such as artwork or electronics.